elunna/nerfhack-changelog/README.md

 * Swapping weapons take 0 turns (dnh)
 * A welded cursed quarterstaff doesn't block spellcasting (xnh)
 * Cursed launchers always have a chance of misfiring.
+* Cursed projectiles can hit yourself in the leg (Evil).
 * Crysknives are never auto-quivered
 * Any slashing or piercing weapons can now be poisoned (SLASHEM)
 * All short swords get +1 to-hit (Dyna)